chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 * The ``insertion frequency`` parameter defines the frequency of insertion.
 For example, if the ``insertion frequency`` is set equal to 10000, the iterations 1, 10001, 20001, ... will be defined as insertion steps.
 The ``insertion frequency`` should be selected adequately depending on the insertion method.
 For ``volume`` it should be large, so that the inserted particles at the previous insertion step have enough time to leave the insertion box for the next insertion step, otherwise large overlap may occur which leads to a large velocity of particles.
 For the ``plane`` method, it should be small so that particles are being inserted as soon as a cell is empty.

-* The ``random number range`` and ``insertion random number seed`` parameters determine the random added values to the positions of particles during a ``volume`` and ``plane`` insertion. ``random number range`` defines the maximum value for the random displacement. ``insertion random number seed`` is the seed for the random number generator.
+* The ``insertion maximum offset`` and ``insertion prn seed`` parameters defines the random offset values to the initial positions of particles during a ``volume`` and ``plane`` insertion.
+The ``insertion maximum offset`` parameter defines the maximum value for an offset.
+The ``insertion prn seed`` parameter defines the pseudo-random number (PRN) with which offset values are getting generated.

 -------
 Volume
 -------
 The volume insertion method uses an insertion box where particles will be inserted.
-The insertion locations of particles are randomly selected if the ``random number range`` is not equal to zero, otherwise, the particles will perfecly aligns with the x, y and z directions.
+The insertion locations of particles are randomly selected if the ``random number range`` is not equal to zero, otherwise, the particles will perfectly aligns with the x, y and z directions.

 * The ``inserted number of particles at each time step`` defines the desired number of particles to be inserted at each insertion step.
 If the insertion box is not adequately large to insert ``inserted number of particles at each time step`` particles with the defined arrangement (initial distance between the inserted particles), Lethe prints a warning and inserts the maximum number of particles that fit inside the insertion box at each insertion step.